lsst/dp0_lsst_io/docs/delegate-resources/portal-usabilitytest-answerkey.rst

 2.2.
 From the drop-down menu next to "Trace Style", choose “Connected points” and under “Trace options” enter “red” for "Color".

 2.3.
 Click on “Chart Options” and set “X Label” to “MJD of the Exposure Midpoint” and “Y Label” to “PSF Difference-Image Flux”.
-Click "Apply".
+Click "Apply" and then "Close".

 2.4.
 Click on the table column “midPointTai” to sort the results.